Components

 service-account-client-roles.jsonClient role mappings for service accounts

-The Terraform layer generates this secret from component-specific locals and variables, using a shared template.
+The platform CLI generates this secret from the component's [sso] table in variables.toml, using a shared template.

 How the enroll credentials work